-Food, drink, invitations, decor – whatever it is, I guarantee there’s a business in your area that makes it!
+Food, drink, invitations, decor - whatever it is, I guarantee there’s a business in your area that produces it and sells it.

 When it comes to food and drink, work with caterers that frequently work with local farmers and bartenders that serve locally produced wines, beers, and distilled spirits.
 Here in Upstate New York, we are lucky to have so many local wineries, distilleries, and breweries, as well as restaurants that farm their own produce.

 When it comes to floral, try a quick Google search for flower farms in your area or make a request to your florist for locally-sourced blooms.
 For even less impact, request as many seasonal and native blooms as possible.